emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ## Exceptions

-Exceptions trigger **a synchronous transfer of contro**l to an exception handler within the current hart.
+Exceptions trigger **a synchronous transfer of control** to an exception handler within the current hart.

 Exceptions cannot be disabled, and handlers to process them should always be installed.